Skip to main content

 • Meta ads

-• Playlist placements directly involved in the campaign
+• Playlist placements included in the campaign

-2. Algorithmic Plays (Estimated Future Plays)
+2️⃣ Algorithmic Plays (Estimated Future Plays)

-• High click-to-play ratio
+• High click-to-play ratios

 • Saves and playlist adds